kemaldahha/fundamentals/linear_algebra.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-# Introduction

-Whenever I learn something new, I will explain it in this document.

 # Vector Magnitude Notation or Norm

 The **magnitude** or **norm** of a vector $\mathbf v$ can be represented as: